Gaza–Israel conflict: Operation "Returning Echo"

-Operation "Pillar of Defense"
+2012 Gaza War

 Attacks by Israel and Gazans grew intense late in October 2012.
 An Israeli air strike killed Ahmed Jabari, chief of the Hamas military wing in Gaza.
 During the operation, four Israeli civilians and one soldier were killed by Palestinian rocket fire, according to Palestinian Centre for Human Rights 158 Palestinians had been killed, of which: 102 were civilians, 55 militants and one was policeman.
 30 children and 13 women were among the killed, while the Israel Defense Forces presented statistics showing that out of 177 Palestinians killed, 120 were militants.
 Most of the fighting was by bombs, aerial attacks, artillery, and rockets; the rockets being primarily used by the Palestinians and air strikes primarily by the Israelis.
 Attacked locations include Beersheva, Tel Aviv, Ashdod, Ofakim, Gaza, the rest of the Gaza Strip, the Shaar Hanegev, and Eshkol Regional Council.
 The United States, United Kingdom, Canada, Germany and other Western countries expressed support for Israel's right to defend itself, and/or condemned the Palestinian rocket attacks on Israel.
 Iran, Egypt, Turkey, North Korea and several other Arab and Muslim countries condemned the Israeli operation.